RAMP-project/RAMP/README.rst

    python ramp_convert_old_input_files.py -i <path to the input file you wish to convert>

-For other example of command lines options, such as setting date ranges, please visit :ref:`the dedicated section <date_range_input_section>` of the documentation.
+For other example of command lines options, such as setting date ranges, please visit `the dedicated section  <https://rampdemand.readthedocs.io/en/latest/examples/year_simulation/year_simulation.html#setting-date-range>`_ of the documentation.

 Building a model with a python script
 -------------------------------------